09-cybersecurity-for-long-term-care-providers

 What Is Cybersecurity and Why Is It Important?

-Cybersecurity refers to today’s defenses of networks, data systems and programs from outside digital attacks.
+Cybersecurity refers to today’s defenses of networks, data systems and programs from outside digital atCybersecurity refers to practices that protect networks, data systems and programs from outside digital attacks.
 Holistic cybersecurity maintains safe and secure computer networks and all their accompanying data, files and programs while protecting against breaches, leaks or unauthorized access.

-• Relay and maintain consumer trust
+• Relay and maintain consumer trust.

-• Bolster the reputation of a brand and company name
+• Bolster the reputation of a brand and company name.

-• Protect and educate employees on cutting-edge industry practices
+• Protect and educate employees on cutting-edge industry practices.

-• Manage a smooth and mutually beneficial relationship between providers and consumers
+• Manage a smooth and mutually beneficial relationship between providers and consumers.

-For assisted living and long-term care health providers, consider the following ways in which increased cybersecurity stands to benefit your organization:
+Consider the following ways in which increased cybersecurity stands to benefit your organization:

 • Supports HIPAA mandates and regulatory measures with which you must already comply